 TLCHB will provide administrative support in ensuring that the Application form is aligned with the information needed to select candidates based on the HFE Board Matrix.
 The Matrix will examine candidates applying for seats and the current HFE Board representatives in the following self-disclosed domains: racial, ethnic, cultural diversity, representation of vulnerable subpopulations within the local homeless crisis response system, leadership qualities and styles, and system design expertise.
 Ideal applicants will be leaders, local champions, and influential stakeholders dedicated to the mission of ending homelessness in the community through the alignment of resources, efforts, and expertise.

 If a single qualified applicant is not identified through the evaluation and scoring process to fill a vacant seat, the HFE Board members must assess all other available candidates and determine if any other candidate is able and qualified to serve in the vacant seat.
 HFE Board members will use the Application Scoring Rubric to rate the applications based on their ability to meet the needs of the HFE Board membership and group composition.
 Once all HFE Board members have evaluated and scored the candidates, the final scores will be combined to identify the highest-scoring candidate for each vacant seat.
 HFE Board members who are applying for another term or vacant seat may not score their own application and the total score will be weighted.
-The HFE Board will use the total scores for each vacant seat to identify the candidates to be endorsed by the HFE Board for election.
+The HFE Board for election.